Reporting Workers' Compensation Related Injuries

 - Director of Risk Management and Insurance

-In accordance with the Minnesota Workers Compensation statute, the University provides for the payment of medical expenses and wage loss benefits to eligible employees who experience a compensable work-related injury or disease.
+In accordance with the Minnesota Workers’ Compensation statute, the University provides for the payment of medical expenses and wage loss benefits to eligible employees who experience a compensable work-related injury or illness.

-The State of Minnesota Department of Labor and Industry levies fines to the University for late reporting.
-Departments responsible for the late reporting will be charged back any fines.
+The State of Minnesota Department of Labor and Industry levies fines to the University for the late reporting of a First Report of Injury.
+Departments responsible for the late reporting will be charged any fines issued by the MN Department of Labor and Industry.

 REASON FOR POLICY